DarkPhoenix42/LibMan/README.md

 1. Clone the repository.
 2. Start a my sql server and source the file database/schema.sql
-3. Set the environment variables as shown in .envsample.
+3. Set the environment variables as shown in .envsample in a file called `config.env`.
 4. Start the server using `node server.js`
 5. Connect to the server at `localhost:3000`
 6. Optionally, after registering a first user, you can source the database/fill.sql to fill the library with some sample books.